gears-/ILX526A/teensy/README.md

 ------
 The code in this repository is used to drive an ILX526A CCD array with a Teensy 3.2.
 It assumes that the CCD array operates in the S/H mode.
 The ILX526A documentation that details the timing requirements can be found [here](http://www.eureca.de/datasheets/01.xx.xxxx/01.01.xxxx/01.01.0021/ILX526A.pdf)
-An additional clock is generated to drive an ADC external to the CCD array.
+An additional clock is generated to drive an ADC (ADS803U) external to the CCD array.

 The datasheet for the Cortex M4 processor that equips the Teensy 3.2 (MK20DX256VLH7) can be found [here](https://www.pjrc.com/teensy/K20P64M72SF1RM.pdf).

+### Cycle
+The CCD is grabbing data continuously.
+The CCD data is digitized after the read-out gate (ROG) goes high.
+This marks the start of the cycle.
+Pixels are shifted out one by one on each CCD clock cycle, until the shutter drain (SHUT) goes high.
+Exposure starts when SHUT goes LOW.

 ### Flexible timers (FTM)
 The code uses all available flexible timers to generate clocks and recurring signals, and makes sure to synchronize them.
-At full speed, the ADC is driven at 4.8 MHz, CCD at 800 kHz.
+At full speed, both the ADC and CCD are driven at 1 MHz.
 ROG and SHUT are as fast as can be based on the timing requirements.

+### Periodic Interrupt Timer (PIT)
+PIT0 is used to control the exposure time.
+It is a 32 bit timer.
+Assuming the bus clock is at its maximum (48 MHz), this corresponds to about 90s maximum of exposure time.

 #### Channels
 The table below shows the total number of channels for each flexible timer